 - family history of melanoma

-Around 16,700 people are diagnosed with melanoma in the UK each year.
-The number of people diagnosed with melanoma has increased over the last few decades.
+Around 16,700 people are diagnosed with melanoma skin cancer in the UK each year.
+The number of people diagnosed has increased over the last few decades.

-Melanoma is the 5th most common cancer in the UK.
+Melanoma skin cancer is the 5th most common cancer in the UK.